 As an MSIG policyholder, your organization has unlimited access to an assortment of free online safety training videos (in English and Spanish), including our own safety videos in Japanese and English.
 Video library streaming instructions may be obtained through firstname.lastname@example.org.

 MSIG Risk Engineering consultants will conduct customized training presentations at your site.
-Our team will create and present training programs specific to your needs, such as:
+Our team will create and present various training programs that are tailored to your needs, to include titles such as:

 More information can be requested at “email@example.com“

 MSIG can provide you with sample templates and/or references to create your own safety programs.
 Our available sample programs that may be obtained through firstname.lastname@example.org include: